shacker/tangelo/README.md

 Portfolios instead).

-Anyone is free to help themselves to this source code, or even to make pull requests, but I will not support users who are learning Django for the first time.
+Anyone is free to help themselves to this source code, or even to make pull requests, but I will not support users who are learning Django.

 ## Installation